 - For eligibility, you must 1) Apply, 2) Have a qualifying direct deposit of $200 or more, and 3) Have a Chime Checking account.

 Chime charges no monthly or annual fees.

-Because Chime is an online-only banking services provider with no physical locations, it doesn’t need to rely on overdraft fees, monthly service fees, and minimum balance requirements like traditional banks.
+Because Chime is a financial technology company with no physical locations, it doesn’t need to rely on overdraft fees, monthly service fees, and minimum balance requirements like traditional banks.
 There are also no foreign transaction fees.